ljbkusters/mpl-waterfall-plot/README.md

 # Matplotlib-based waterfall plot

-This repo contains some code to generate Mathematica-like quasi 3D waterfall plot using python and matplotlib.
+This repo contains some code to generate Matlab/Origin-like quasi 3D waterfall plot using python and matplotlib.
 The goal was to create something resembling the image below:

 ![goal waterfall plot](colored_waterfall2.png)